 Just as Christ was grieved with the faithless who lusted after the pleasures of Egypt, and grumbled over difficulties; so He is grieved with those of US, who are faithless and grumble over difficulties, desiring the pleasures of worldliness and the easy way more than we are zealous for our God.

 3:17 But with whom was he grieved forty years? was it not with them that had sinned, whose carcases fell in the wilderness?
 3:18 And to whom sware he that they should not enter into his rest, but to them that believed not?
 3:19 So we see that they could not enter in because of unbelief.

-As those folks could not enter into the physical promised land because of fear and unbelief; we also will NOT enter into the Promised Land of eternal life, if we fear men and do not believe that God is able to deliver us from all our trouble.
+Just as those folks could not enter into the physical promised land because of fear and unbelief; we also will NOT enter into the Promised Land of eternal life if we fear men and do not believe that God is able to deliver us from all our trials.

-If we depart from a zeal to live by every Word of God, to try and alleviate our trials by compromising with our zeal and obedience to our espoused Husband and Mighty God; we shall NOT enter into the Promised Land of eternal life!
+If we depart from a zeal to live by every Word of God to try and alleviate our trials by compromising with our zeal and obedience to God our Father and our espoused Husband; we CANNOT enter into the spiritual Promised Land of eternal life!